jihulabs/pystreams/README.rst

     print gm.start('first_steps')  # Start the first level programmatically

-For simplicity (and so you can share your code!) the GM and Stockfighter clients will also default to reading api keys from the envir
+For simplicity (and so you can share your code!) the GM and Stockfighter clients will also default to reading api keys from the environment varia